djwrisley/RLAC/_posts/2023-01-05-Assignment2.md

 Alternatively, you can source your text files from anywhere else, but if you make a custom corpus, please consult with the instructor before beginning.

 **Step 2**: You should do some general research about the authors, the text, the contents.
+You will want to justify the selection of texts in your assignment.
 You might even browse them briefly to know what they include.
 You should do this so that you are not studying the corpus without a general idea of its contents.

-**Step 3**: To do your analysis, you can use Voyant Tools or the notebooks in R or a combination of both to explore the texts.
+**Step 3**: To do your analysis, you must use the R notebooks and you can combine them with Voyant Tools, Antconc or the wordclous notebook in R to explore the texts.
 Remember that each method works with its own constraints.
 You are free to use whatever combination of forms of analysis you like.
-You can also break the corpus down into subcorpora (studying 3 at a time with the R Markdown notebook, for example) for a more focused view.

 **Step 4**: Build a set of screenshots from your exploratory analysis.
 Please be sure to include at least three (3).